♫ Listening to: Between the Devil and the Deep Blue Sea by XYLØ ♫

 Line a plate with many layers of paper towels or one paper towel on top of a rag.

-Combine 1 c mashed potato flakes and 1 t salt in another bowl.
+Combine 1 cup mashed potato flakes and 1 teaspoon salt in another bowl.
 If you’re using cereal instead, use your food processor to turn the cereal into crumbs and combine those crumbs with the teaspoon of salt.

 Remove the hearts from the freezer.